 Getting Started Homeschooling

-Here are a few of my favorite posts for getting started homeschooling in a way that is calm, confidence, and Christ-centered!
+Here are a few of my favorite posts for getting started homeschooling in a way that is calm, confident, and Christ-centered!

 - 7 Things a New Homeschool Mom Needs to Know